cruzerngz/remote_file_service/report/main.typ

         columns: (auto, auto, auto, auto),
             [*Semantics*], [*protocol*], [*faulty protocol*], [*explanation*],
             [Maybe], [`DefaultProto`], [`FaultyDefaultProto`], [
-                Basic UDP messaging does not guarantee the receipt of a packet.
+                Basic UDP.
+Does not guarantee the receipt of a packet.
 Performs simple data compression and decompression.
             ],
             [At-least-once], [`RequestAckProto`], [`FaultyRequestAckProto`], [
                 This implementation includes timeouts and retries to ensure the remote receives the packet at least once.